How to Pick the Best Game Influencer Marketing Strategy for Your Gaming Studio

 1. Think about your goals and what you want to achieve

-There’s no point in embarking on an influencer marketing strategy if you don’t have an end goal.
+There’s no point in creating an influencer marketing strategy if you don’t have an end goal.
 The same is true of social media marketing as a whole.
 Everything should be done for a reason.

 Different goals require different approaches.
-For example, if you’re trying to boost engagement around your game, you might want to run a competition of some kind.
-If you’re looking for direct sales, consider providing influencers with a discount code and a referral fee for their followers to shop with you.
+For example, you might want to run a competition to boost engagement around your game.
+If you’re looking for direct sales, consider providing influencers with a discount code and a referral fee for their followers.

 Remember that your goal will also impact which influencers you choose to work with.
 If you want to improve your game’s reputation, you might not want to risk working with someone dramatic or offensive.
-If you’re trying to secure direct sales, you must find someone charismatic enough to convince people to part with their money.
+To secure direct sales, you must find someone charismatic enough to convince people to part with their money.

 2. Consider your image and the type of influencer who matches it

 That’s why it’s crucial that, as part of your digital marketing strategy, you ensure that any influencers you work with are a good fit for your game.
-If you work in a traditionally “safe” industry such as finance, you probably don’t want to work with controversial figures like Jake and Logan Paul.
+If you work in a traditionally “safe” industry such as finance, you probably don’t want to work with controversial figures like Jake Paul or PewDiePie.

 Find out more about how to pick the best personality for your game in our blog over at Atisfyreach: How to Choose the Best Influencer for Your Business.